szatmary/PlotFS/README.md

 The author is not responsible for any lost data that may occur.

 # Project Goals
-Modern file systems, while amazing, have some drawbacks when storing Chia plots.
+Modern file systems, while amazing, all have some drawbacks when storing Chia plots.
 A filesystem designed specifically for plots will have a much different usage pattern.
 It must:

 * Have zero (or close to zero) space overhead